Improving the user experience of an internal accessibility tool used in digital classrooms

 Team Collaboration & Feedback

-Opportunities For Broader Impact
+Future Improvements & Opportunities for Broader Impact